zsparal/api-documentation/source/orders/why-use-orders.rst

 When is it better to use the Payments API?
 ------------------------------------------
-* When you don’t collect customer details like the address, it is not possible to use the Orders API.
+* When you do not collect customer details like the address, it is not possible to use the Orders API.
   Then you can choose for the Payments API to create a simple payment instead.

 * When you only want to receive donations and you do not sell any digital or physical products.